Linking discrete and continuous models of cell birth and migration: Discussion

-Our results highlight how choices in numerical implementation affect parameter estimates and suggest several directions for future work that may improve our approach.
-For example, the optimal value of our parameter controlling the timescale of cell migration ($\aMM$) appears to be independent of the initial condition and the mesh resolution that we used to construct PDE solutions, provided the latter is sufficiently refined.
-However, our continuous models more accurately represent ABM results within the bulk of the solution support because the $L^2$ norm more strongly penalises discrepancies there.
+Additionally, our continuous models more accurately represent ABM results within the bulk of the solution support because the $L^2$ norm more strongly penalises discrepancies there.
 In the future, other norms, such as the $L^\infty$ error, could be used to match the solution supports given by our discrete and continuous models.
 Replacing our birth-rate scaling parameter $\gamma$ with a density-dependent function---either through rigorous derivation or an equation-learning approach \cite{NardiniLearning}---is another exciting future direction.
 In particular, because cell proliferation in the ABM involves selecting positions uniformly at random from the domain each day, the chance that we select a location $\textbf{z}$ that permits birth appears to depend in a nonlinear way on the solution support.
 More generally, our computational study does not provide theoretical explanations for our parameter values, and we plan to build on the intuition that we established here to develop these arguments in the future.